taosdata/driver-go/README.md

    server and taosAdapter for testing.
 3. The output result `PASS` means the test passed, while `FAIL` means the test failed.
 For detailed information, run `go test -v ./...`.

-4. To check test coverage, run `go test -coverprofile=coverage.out ./...` to generate a coverage file, and then use `go tool cover -html=coverage.out` to view the coverage report.
+### 6.2 Test Case Addition

+Add test cases to the `*_test.go` file to ensure that the test cases cover the new code.

+### 6.3 Performance Testing

+Performance testing is in progress.

-## Submitting Issues
+## 7. Submitting Issues

 We welcome the submission of [GitHub Issue](https://github.com/taosdata/driver-go/issues/new?template=Blank+issue).
 When submitting, please provide the following information: